Painter (video game): Development and release

 Painter was developed by Sinister Developments, an Edinburgh-based independent programming team founded by Gordon Gibson.
 Sinister had previously created shareware ports of arcade games such as Asteroids, Centipede, Galaxian and Space Invaders for the Amiga, Atari ST and PC platforms.

 Painter was released as shareware for the Atari ST in July 1994 through bulletin board systems and public domain libraries.
 The game was also distributed by Sinister via registration, with 100 additional levels and a level designer.
 It was included as a covermount with the July 1994 issue of Atari ST User and bundled with Starball, a pinball game, as part of disk number GD2315 from Goodman International.
 The game was later re-released as freeware.
 A version of Painter was planned as a hidden feature in Slam Racer, an unfinished racing game Sinister was developing for Atari Jaguar.
-In 1996, the Jaguar version was made available for download through unofficial development kits that load software onto the Jaguar.
+In 1996, the Jaguar version was made available for download via unofficial development kits that load software onto the console.

 On August 8, 2003, Sinister released an Atari Jaguar CD version with 100 new levels, requiring a bypass cartridge or boot program to run.
 A special JagFest edition with 20 exclusive levels was also released at the 2003 Classic Gaming Expo.
 In 2008, AtariAge user "omf" released a cartridge version for the Jaguar in both regular and special editions.
-In 2009, the cartridge version was also sold by Nick Harlow of 16/32 Systems at E-JagFest, an event dedicated to the Jaguar scene.
-In 2024, publisher Reboot Games released a licensed cartridge edition titled Painter – Definitive Edition limited to 50 copies, featuring new levels.
+This cartridge version was also sold by Nick Harlow of 16/32 Systems at E-JagFest 2009, an event dedicated to the Jaguar scene.
+In 2024, publisher Reboot Games released a licensed cartridge edition titled Painter: Definitive Edition limited to 50 copies, featuring new levels.
+In April 2026, AtariAge released the Definitive Edition at the Midwest Gaming Classic and on its online store.